 - It must be cooperation in principles;

-- The interests fo commercial farmers should be the priority;
+- The interests of commercial farmers should be the priority;

 - Organised agriculture cannot afford to simply become a political echo of any political parties;